wooong210/swpp202001/README.md

 ## Announcements

 - May.
 17th: To build LLVM, please follow [BuildLLVM.md](BuildLLVM.md).
 If it doesn't work due to insufficient memory / free space, please contact TA to request a laptop for a class.
-EDIT: please use this form to request a laptop: https://forms.gle/jDV6K4sD61WEZKh99
+EDIT: please use this form to request a laptop: https://forms.gle/jDV6K4sD61WEZKh99 *until: Mar.
+25 Wed*

 ## Projects